 As well as the website, you can buy and sell on the move using the Binance app, which can be downloaded via a QR Code.
 With more than 10 million downloads, the Binance trading app means you can trade your own BTC, as well as 150+ cryptocurrencies, from any location, at any time.

-Trading is a hassle-free process and is one of the reasons this platform is so popular, especially with those new to the cryptocurrency game.
+Trading is a hassle-free process and is one of the reasons this platform is so popular, especially with those new to the crypto game.

 To begin, you will need to deposit funds into your account (BTC, BNB, ETH, and USDT are all available trading options).